shams-nahid/My-Daily-AWS-Study/public/Serverless/02 DynamoDB/04 DynamoDB Streams.md

 2. `NEW_IMAGE`: Pass the new value
 3. `OLD_IMAGE`: Pass the existing value
 4. `NEW_AND_OLD_IMAGES`: Pass both the new and old values

+As stream source, if we make use of lambda, the lambda needs permission to read these stream.
+In this case, we can make use of a managed policy, `AWSLambdaDynamoDBExecutionRole`.